mirzafahad/embedded_c_style_guide/style_guide.md

 #### Naming

-- Use CamelCase for variable name.
+- Use CamelCase for variable naming.
 Keep the first letter lowercase.
-- If it is a global variable prepand with '__g__'.
+- If it is a global variable prepend with '__g__'.
 - Function's arguments are local variables.

 ```C